-The SEND Register is updated four times a year in conjunction with the school's assessment planner by the SENDCO.
+The SEND Register is updated at least six times a year by the SENDCO.

 Criteria for exiting the SEN Register

 If following the additional support, the child makes 'good' or 'accelerated' progress and is on track to reach age related expectations and Parents, School, Specialist Agencies and the Child agree, the child may be removed from the SEN Register but will be closely monitored within the class.